24Media/escenic-syndication-converter/README.md

 ### About
-Convert Exported Syndication Files to the Required by the Import Mechanism Format
+Convertion of Exported Escenic Syndication Files to the Required by the Import Mechanism Format

 ### Technologies / Tools
 <ul>
 <li>Spring Framework</li>
 <li>Spring MVC</li>